 The resident is required to participate in the longitudinal Teaching Certificate (PRSTL) Program, please follow the link for complete information.
 The resident is also responsible for the development, implementation, and completion of a research project.
 The objective is to develop the resident's skills in problem identification, investigation, and solution.
 Each project must be approved by the residency program director.
 The results will be presented at the Western States Conference for Pharmacy Residents, Fellows, and Preceptors.
 After completion of data collection and analysis, the resident will be responsible for drafting a manuscript suitable for publication in a peer-reviewed journal.

-The resident is required to staff every third weekend.
+The resident is required to staff every third weekend in addition to certain holidays.
 Weekend staffing shifts will vary between clinical staffing duties and operational duties.
 Clinical staffing consists of pharmacokinetic monitoring, anticoagulation monitoring and education, and other duties as deemed necessary.
 Operational staffing will include the following: performing centralized pharmacy order verification, responding to adult codes, answering drug information questions, and other duties as deemed necessary.

 The salary for this program is competitive with similar residency programs nationwide.
 The resident is entitled to all benefits provided to full time University of Arizona appointed personnel.
 Funds may be provided to help offset travel expenses to selected state and national meetings.